 - 4.3 All providers should seek to be assessed at G1.
 Where we judge a provider to be G2 this will be because we have identified some deficiencies in its governance which it needs to address.
 Although material, the deficiencies are not judged to affect our overall assessment of compliance.
 Our expectation is that providers assessed at G2 will take timely remedial action to address the issues identified.
 For this reason, we describe movement between the compliant governance grades in terms of upgrades and downgrades. - 4.4 A G3 judgement means that the provider is not compliant with governance requirements.
-In these circumstances we will be actively involved with the provider as it works to address the failures in governance and move back into compliance with regulatory requirements.
-A G4 judgement also signifies that the provider is non-compliant with governance requirements but it is applied where the severity of the governance failures are such that we are actively intervening or taking enforcement action.

-4.5 We reflect the level of assurance that we have on a provider's compliance with the Value for Money Standard through our published governance judgement.
+In these circumstances there will be issues of significant regulatory concern and the regulator will be engaging with the provider.
+A G4 judgement also signifies that the provider is non-compliant with governance requirements but it is applied where the severity of the governance failures are such that we are actively intervening or taking enforcement action. - 4.5 We reflect the level of assurance that we have on a provider's compliance with the Value for Money Standard through our published governance judgement.